Pictured: Coconut-Oatmeal Rum Pie (with Walnuts.

 And about how wonderful it is to live in a world that includes pie.

-Shape each portion into a ball; wrap with plastic and refrigerate for at least 15 minutes before using.
+Wrap each ball with plastic and refrigerate for at least 15 minutes before using.
 Or, if you want to use it faster, stick it in the freezer for 5 minutes.
 (You can keep this pie crust dough in the refrigerator for a week before using, or in the freezer for a couple of months.
-It freezes well–place dough balls in sealed freezer bags for storage.)
+It freezes well-place dough balls in sealed freezer bags for long storage.)

 To use, sprinkle some flour on waxed paper.
-Sprinkle some more flour on top of the pastry dough then roll out, adding more flour if necessary to keep it from sticking to your rolling pin.
+Sprinkle some more flour on top then roll out, adding more flour if necessary to keep from sticking to your rolling pin.
 Place in a greased pie pan.
 I like to just up-end the rolled crust right off the waxed paper on top of the pie pan.
 Peel off the paper then crimp the edges.

 For double-crust pie, repeat the same procedure, venting the top.

 This recipe make two 9-inch double-crust pies or four single-crust pies.
+If you’re planning to use large deep-dish pie pans, you may want to divide the dough into thirds instead of fourths.
 This is a great pastry for tarts and pot pies, etc, as well as standard dessert pies.

 The little old church ladies have got your back.